Matt Hirschman

-Matt Hirschman (born November 29, 1982) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 60 for Pee Dee Motorsports.
+Matt Hirschman (born November 29, 1982) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 60 for PeeDee Motorsports.
 He is the son of former series champion Tony Hirschman Jr., and the brother of current NASCAR Cup Series spotter Tony Hirschman III.

 Hirschman has also competed in series such as what is now known as the ARCA Menards Series East, SMART Modified Tour, the now defunct NASCAR Whelen Southern Modified Tour and SRX Series, the Modified Racing Series, the Tri-Track Open Modified Series, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)